Tweaking Your Amazon Channels – Distribution in Uncertain Times

-As Digital Commerce & Marketplace nerds over here at Potoo HQ we’re impressed at the speed at which many global retailers have tweaked their operating models in this time of increased uncertainty.
-Whether it’s supermarkets having dedicated shopping times for the elderly & vulnerable or stories from Costco which has created rationing stations for toilet paper — many of our largest shopping institutions are finding shopper-first ways to help reduce stress & anxiety of the community.
+As Digital Commerce & Marketplace nerds over here at POTOO HQ we’re impressed at the speed at which many global retailers have tweaked their operating models in this time of increased uncertainty.
+Whether it’s supermarkets having dedicated shopping times for the elderly and vulnerable or stories from Costco which has created rationing stations for toilet paper — many of our largest shopping institutions are finding shopper-first ways to help reduce stress and anxiety of the community.

-Two months ago the marketplace industry was asking “how do I maximise availability and speed to consumer while minimising my inventory on hand (or cash tied up in inventory)” and now “we’re asking how do I ensure I remove as many bottlenecks in the value chain as possible to flow as much product through the system as possible.”
+Two months ago the marketplace industry was asking “how do I maximize availability and speed to the consumer while minimizing my inventory on hand (or cash tied up in inventory)” and now we’re asking “how do I ensure I remove as many bottlenecks in the value chain as possible to flow as much product through the system as possible.”

 This balancing act can be difficult to navigate… so when Amazon announced yesterday that starting immediately it will stop issuing POs until April 5th for replenishable ASINS for anything “non-essential” and extend delivery windows for those that are (to reduce automated deductions) we took this as a massive sign that they’re about to flip their model on its head.

-This has a number of implications for those brands that leverage Amazon as one of their primary routes to consumer — especially those in categories which will support families during this difficult time.
+This has a number of implications for those brands that leverage Amazon as one of their primary routes to the consumer — especially those in categories that will support families during this difficult time.
 Our recommendations are below:

-- 3P -> Allocate inventory to FBA as soon as possible to ensure faster flow of product to families.
+- 3P -> Allocate inventory to FBA as soon as possible to ensure faster flow of products to families.
 Expand assortment/allocation relationship to partners with Seller Fulfilled Prime

 Restricted Product List – Everything else

-- 1p Direct -> Move to Fulfillment by Merchant (FBM) or expand relationship with a distributor who can fulfill out of their warehouses prioritising 3P with Seller Fulfilled Prime.
+- 1P Direct -> Move to Fulfillment by Merchant (FBM) or expand the relationship with a distributor who can fulfill out of their warehouses prioritizing 3P with Seller Fulfilled Prime.
 Expect inventory levels to deplete causing OOSs.

 - 3P FBA -> Adjust to FBM and partner with 3P that has Seller Fulfilled Prime.
 Expect FBA inventory levels to deplete causing OOSs

-We expect the category restrictions will continue to fluctuate over the coming weeks depending on demand & availability.
-Over the coming weeks we’ll keep exploring how brands/retailers/suppliers should change tactics during this time of uncertainty — and as always we welcome exploring any questions you have.
+We expect the category restrictions will continue to fluctuate over the coming weeks depending on demand and availability.
+Over the coming weeks, we’ll keep exploring how brands/retailers/suppliers should change tactics during this time of uncertainty — and as always we welcome exploring any questions you have.

 As an aside – eBay has been having challenges policing the platform for opportunistic price gougers who are flipping products bought in bulk at retail.
 We recommend exploring with your distributor partner the ability to provide authorized listings of products on eBay that are in the correct pricing bands from a reliable source.